brothertoad/notes/media.md

 - Carter Dickson (John Dickson Carr) - The Plague Court Murders (Henry Merrivale number 1)
 - Margaret Erskine - And Being Dead aka The Limping Man or The Painted Mask (Septimus Finch number 1)
 - Georges Simenon - Maigret And The Enigmatic Lett aka The Strange Case Of Peter The Lett (Inspector Maigret number 1)
-- Malcolm Gladwell - Outliers
+- Malcolm Gladwell - The Tipping Point and Outliers
 - &#197;sa Larsson - The Blood Spilt (Rebecka Martinsson number 2)
 - Harry Dolan - Bad Things Happen
 - Patrick Quentin - Puzzle For Players and subsequent - also check for his books under other names